speciationgenomics/speciationgenomics.github.io/_pages/RawReadsExploration.md

 zgrep "@HWI" ${FILE} -c
 ```

-We might think that we could have just counted the number of "@".
+We might think that we could have just counted the number of `@` - i.e. the first symbols for each header.

 ```shell
 zgrep "@" ${FILE} -c
 ```

 However, we see that this does not give us the same number.
-The reason is that @ is also a quality score and thus some quality score lines were also counted.
+The reason is that `@` is also used as a symbol for encoding [quality scores](https://en.wikipedia.org/wiki/Phred_quality_score) and thus some quality score lines were also counted.

 ### Assessing read quality with fastqc

-To assess the read quality, we use fastqc which is extremely easy to run and can be run with the name of the fastq file as the only argument.
-It can handle gzipped files.
+To assess the read quality, we use `fastqc` which is extremely easy to run and can be run with the name of the fastq file as the only argument.
+It can aslo handle gzipped files.

-To get help on fastqc:
+To get help on `fastqc`:

 ```shell
 fastqc -h | less
 ```

-Let's run fastqc on our read subsets:
+Let's run `fastqc` on our read subsets:

 ```shell
 fastqc $FILE
 ```

 We can also run it on three other files.
 As we do not need copies of these files in all of your personal directories, we will just write the file names with the paths.

-fastqc allows an output directory with -o.
-We will thus just work in the personal directory and run fastqc giving the file name with its path and specifying the output folder as the current directory (-o ./).
+`fastqc` allows an output directory with the `-o` flag.
+We will thus just work in our home directories and run `fastqc` giving the file name with its path and specifying the output folder as the current directory (i.e. `-o ./`).

 ```shell
 fastqc -o ./ /home/data/10558.PunPundMak.R1.subsampled.fastq.gz